sutin1234/angular4-wepack/README.md

-# Anguar 4 Project Setup with Webpack | [Lesson on Coding](https://www.youtube.com/watch?v=qmIkoAnttlE&t=1s)
+# Anguar 4 Project Setup with Webpack

 A complete tutorial on setting up a highly scalable and configurable Angular 4 project with Webpack.
 Learn how to optimize your web development throughput with this project configuration!

 ### How to Run (dev server)
-- npm install
+- npm install / yarn install
-- npm run start
+- npm run start / yarn start

 ### Building AOT
 - Aot